 What Happens During Due Diligence When Selling a Small Business?

-Due diligence is the 60--90 day period after a Letter of Intent is signed where the buyer looks under the hood.
-It's when the deal proposed on paper gets tested against reality.
+Due diligence is the 60–90 day period after a Letter of Intent is signed, when the buyer looks under the hood.
+It's where the deal proposed on paper gets tested against reality.

 What Buyers Look At

-Legal due diligence follows.
+Legal diligence follows.
 Leases, vendor contracts, employment agreements, any outstanding litigation or liens.
-The buyer needs to understand what they're acquiring.
+The buyer needs to understand exactly what they're acquiring.

-Operational due diligence looks at the business from the inside: who are the key employees, what systems exist, how does the venue actually run week to week.
+Operational diligence looks at the business from the inside: who the key employees are, what systems exist, and how the venue actually runs week to week.

 What Buyers Are Really Looking For